WASAB95/L2L_LO/README.rst

 Information
 ***********
 This branch is accompanying the submission `Exploring hyper-parameter spaces of neuroscience models on high performance computers with Learning to Learn <https://arxiv.org/abs/2202.13822>`_.
-It will only stay in a frozen shape to represent the use cases conducted in the paper.
+It will stay in a frozen shape to represent the use cases conducted in the paper.

 Getting Started